Better Call Saul season 6: COVID-19 delays

 In April 2020, Michael Mando and Tony Dalton separately said filming was scheduled to begin that September, but both were unsure if it would be delayed due to the pandemic.
 Rhea Seehorn said in July that filming would not begin until it was safe to do so.
-In August, producer Mark Johnson said the pandemic could limit where the series films by eschewing specific indoor locations: "Like a lot of other people, we're going to have to be very creative in where and how we shoot [...]
+In August, producer Mark Johnson said the pandemic could limit where the series filmed by eschewing specific indoor locations: "Like a lot of other people, we're going to have to be very creative in where and how we shoot [...]
 A lot of places just won't let you in [...]
 We don't want everything to be a chamber piece".
 In the same month, Gould said filming was unlikely to start in 2020 due to the pandemic, adding that while Sony Pictures Television was doing "everything humanly" possible for the series to resume filming safely, "I think we are probably going to delay a little bit unfortunately."
 In October, Esposito said filming would begin in March 2021, which was echoed by Odenkirk in February 2021.

 Filming officially began on March 10, 2021, in New Mexico.
 Each episode was expected to take about three weeks to film, a longer filming schedule compared to previous seasons, where a typical episode was filmed in nine days.
 Production was predicted to last roughly eight months, but filming instead wrapped after eleven months on February 9, 2022.
 Additional filming was done in March 2022, after principal photography for the series ended, for the opening teaser of "Point and Shoot".
 With several crew members but no cast members on hand, the scene was filmed in Leo Carrillo State Beach, California.
 This was the only time the series was filmed outside of New Mexico.

 For the first time in the series, production allowed cast members to serve as directors, with Seehorn and Esposito each directing an episode.
 Cranston and Paul would appear in one scene together as well as one individual scene each.
 Their roles were kept in absolute secrecy, with both actors kept out of sight when not on set, similar to when filming Cranston's cameo for El Camino: A Breaking Bad Movie.
 Both actors were flown in to Albuquerque in April 2021 and stayed for four days at an Airbnb, with all wardrobe and makeup done in the home and only leaving to be taken on site to shoot.